 “I exhort Euodia, and I exhort Syntyche, to be of the same mind in the Lord.
 Yea, I beseech thee also, my true yokefellow, help these women, for they labored with me in the gospel, with Clement also, and the rest of my fellow-workers, whose names are in the book of life.”

-The cause of the problem between these women is unknown; however, Paul’s admonition to unity contains some key aspects for conflict resolution.
+The cause of the problem between these women is unknown.
+However, Paul’s admonition to unity contains some key aspects for conflict resolution.
 Consider the following points.

 parakaleo, literally “to call near, beside, into the proximity of.”
 It is rendered “appeal to, urge, exhort, encourage” (Arndt and Gingrich, 617).
 Paul entreated them to resolve their difficulties.
 One must not “let the sun go down” upon his wrath (Eph.
 4:26).

 Paul exhorts both individuals.
 “I exhort Euodia, and I exhort Syntyche, to be of the same mind” (v.
 2).
-Problems can be resolved when both sides are willing to sit down and work towards reconciliation.
-Most significantly, this calls for both sides to desire resolution.
+Problems can be resolved when all sides are willing to sit down and work towards reconciliation.
+Most significantly, this calls for everyone to desire resolution.